An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Preliminaries

-\textbf{CV benchmarks.} We perform our experiments on 5-dataset-CV (diverse) and Split CIFAR-50/ Split CIFAR-100 (homogenous). \textbf{5-dataset-CV} consists of 5 diverse 10-way image classification tasks: CIFAR-10 \citep{krizhevsky2009learning}, MNIST \citep{lecun1998mnist}, Fashion-MNIST \citep{xiao2017fashion}, SVHN \citep{Netzer2011}, and notMNIST \citep{notmnist}.
-It is one of the largest datasets used for LL experiments \citep{ebrahimi2020adversarial} with overall $180.9k$ train examples (see Table~\ref{tab:5data_tasks} for task-specific statistics). \textbf{Split CIFAR-50} takes the first 50 classes of the CIFAR-100 image classification dataset \citep{krizhevsky2009learning} and randomly splits them into 5 homogenous 10-way classification tasks.
-Each task contains $5k/1k$ (train/test) examples.
-We built this dataset as a homogenous counterpart to 5-dataset-CV by mimicking its task structure (10 classes/task) and the number of tasks.
+Below, we provide further details on the data sets we utilized for our CV experiments: 5-dataset-CV (diverse) and Split CIFAR-50/ Split CIFAR-100 (homogenous).

+\begin{itemize} \item \textit{5-dataset-CV} consists of five diverse 10-way image classification tasks: CIFAR-10 \citep{krizhevsky2009learning}, MNIST \citep{lecun1998mnist}, Fashion-MNIST \citep{xiao2017fashion}, SVHN \citep{Netzer2011}, and notMNIST \citep{notmnist}.
+It is one of the largest data sets used for lifelong learning experiments \citep{ebrahimi2020adversarial} with overall $180.9$k train examples (see Table~\ref{tab:5data_tasks} for task-specific statistics). \item \textit{Split CIFAR-50} takes the first 50 classes of the CIFAR-100 image classification data set \citep{krizhevsky2009learning} and randomly splits them into five homogenous 10-way classification tasks.
+Each task contains $5,000/1,000$ (train/test) examples.
+We built this data set as a homogenous counterpart to 5-dataset-CV by mimicking its task structure (10 classes/task) and the number of tasks.
 Further, we note that Split CIFAR-50 (10 classes/ task) is more challenging than Split MNIST/ CIFAR-10 (2 classes/ task) because of the more number of classes per task.
-Therefore, in this work, we prefer Split CIFAR-50 over MNIST/CIFAR-10 for our experimentation. \textbf{Split CIFAR-100} splits the CIFAR-100 dataset into 20 disjoint 5-way classification tasks, with each task containing $2.5k/0.5k$ (train/test) examples.
-Due to a large number of tasks in this dataset, it is regarded as one of the most challenging and realistic CV benchmarks for LL \citep{chaudhry2018efficient}.
+Therefore, in this work, we prefer Split CIFAR-50 over MNIST/CIFAR-10 for our experimentation. \item \textit{Split CIFAR-100} splits the CIFAR-100 data set into 20 disjoint 5-way classification tasks, with each task containing $2,500/500$ (train/test) examples.
+Due to the large number of tasks in this data set, it is regarded as one of the most challenging and realistic CV benchmarks for lifelong learning \citep{chaudhry2018efficient}. \end{itemize}